 “Giving elementary students multiple opportunities to practice their application and fluency skills is so important to sense-making and deep internalization of what they're learning.
 We hope that these resources, which are flexible for teachers to use based on the needs of their class and fun for students to engage with, provide the additional practice in these areas that you and your students are hoping for.”

-This content is available as part of a Fishtank Plus subscription, and currently published for Unit 1 of 3rd, 4th, and 5th grade math.
-Subsequent units will be published on a rolling basis over the next several months.
+This content is available as part of a Fishtank Plus subscription for 3rd, 4th, and 5th grade math.

 Here's where to find these two new features on a unit page.